elfalehed/algorithms/README.md

 * :bookmark: **Linear Search:** <br />
 In this searching technique, we compare each array element with the key element (k), that we are looking for.
 It's a very simple algorithm, but you may need to check every element of the array.
-If the key element is presented in the array, then the search is successful, otherwise is not.
+If the key element is presented in the array, then the search is successful, otherwise is not. <br />
 (You can read the code "LinearSearch.ipynb" // Everything documented, commented. <br />